ndm767/huffman_compression/README.md

 # huffman_compression

-Compression using Huffman coding in Rust
+Compression using Huffman coding in Rust, made for my Information and Coding Theory independent study.

 ## Usage